unionlabs/union/evm/README.md

 The combination `(deployer_source, deployer_source_nonce, deployer, sender, salt)` fully determines the final addresses (no bytecode hash of any of the above contract involved).

 ## Devnet

+This links are working if you run a local devnet on a x86 machine only (Blockscout is currently unsupported on arm64).

 - IBCHandler: [0xed2af2ad7fe0d92011b26a2e5d1b4dc7d12a47c5](http://localhost/address/0x524D4d28fc90dc5A257162abE37081f52681C7D6)
 - CometblsClient: [0xc4f27a952faba4174ce0ee6d9d0c6f4c41524d49](http://localhost/address/0xc4f27a952faba4174ce0ee6d9d0c6f4c41524d49)